Skip to Main Content

 Description

 Please remember: Hickory Hollow is a Natural Area Preserve and as such, contains sensitive natural communities.
-Respect this area by staying on designated paths, leaving pets in the car or at home, and not removing anything from the area.
+Respect this area by staying on designated paths, leaving pets at home, not removing anything from the area, and packing out all trash.

-Birds Recently Seen at Hickory Hollow Nature Trail (as reported to eBird)
+Birds Recently Seen at Hickory Hollow Natural Area Preserve (as reported to eBird)

 • Pileated Woodpecker